hkust-nlp/ceval/README.md

   ```

 #### Notes
 To facilitate usage, we have organized the subject name handlers and English/Chinese names corresponding to 52 subjects.
 Please refer to [subject_mapping.json](https://github.com/SJTU-LIT/ceval/blob/main/subject_mapping.json) for details.
-The format is as follows:
+The format is:

   ```
   # the dict key is the subject handler, and the dict value is (English name, Chinese name, category) tuple